We might be done for a while talking about the Switch 2 (but not for very long), but in its place we now have GTA 6.

-I wouldn’t hesitate, however, to preorder a new Splinter Cell game.
-Ubisoft, it has been 4,269 days since a new Splinter Cell game (non-animated series or guest spot in another game franchise, remake, BBC radio drama, or VR exclusive) was released.
+I don’t know that I’ll own a new Splinter Cell game but I’m pretty sure I’ll subscribe to play one.
+Ubisoft, it has been 4,283 days since a new Splinter Cell game (non-animated series or guest spot in another game franchise, remake, BBC radio drama, or VR exclusive) was released.

 Podcast: Play in new window | Download